France de Griessen is a singer-songwriter and pluridisciplinary artist.

 France de Griessen’s songs are featured on the soundrack of Bruce LaBruce’s « L.A Zombie » starring François Sagat and Virginie Despentes’s « Bye-Bye Blondie » starring Béatrice Dalle and Emmanuelle Béart.

-In parallel to her musical and theatrical activities, she draws and paints watercolours in which we can re-discover her vision of a wondrous and cruel world, both imbued with colours of childhood and darkened by violence.
+In parallel to her musical and theatrical activities, she takes photographs, writes, draws and paints watercolours in which we can re-discover her vision of a wondrous and cruel world, both imbued with colours of childhood and darkened by violence.
 Her pieces are regularly exhibited in the independent and institutional circuit.

 France de Griessen also designs her own albums artwork.